Darren0110/WeChat-Daily-Message/README.md

 <br />

 ## About
-- Send daily Wechat message at a pre-define time, to users subscribed to the public sandbox account(WeChat).
+- Send daily Wechat message to users subscribed to the public sandbox account(WeChat), the message is send at a pre-defined time.
-- Use this to send daily greetings to love ones, special message on important dates.
+- Use this to send daily greetings to love ones, special message on important dates or daily information like weather and temperatures.
 - Gets data from Api and display different information everyday.

 <br />

 ## Tools and Configuration
 - Using the [Github Actions](https://docs.github.com/en/actions) features to Automates the build through defineing the workflow inside 'weixin.yml'.
+- Python as the main programming language.
+- Uses the [Requests library](https://realpython.com/python-requests/) to fetch requests to api.